FO Model Checking of Interval Graphs: FO Model Checking

-\begin{theorem} For every finite subset $L$ of reals and every $d$, there exists an integer $K_0$ and an algorithm $\AA$ with the following properties.
-The input of $\AA$ is an $L$-representation of an $n$-vertex $L$-interval graph $G$ and $\AA$ outputs in time $O(n\log n)$ an $L$-representation of an induced subgraph $G'$ of $G$ such that \begin{itemize} \item every unit interval contains at most $K_0$ left end points of the intervals corresponding to vertices of $G'$, and \item $G$ and $G'$ satisfy the same \FO sentences with quantifier rank at most $d$. \end{itemize} \end{theorem}
+\begin{thm} For every finite subset $L$ of reals and every integer $d\geq0$, there exist an integer $K_0$ and an algorithm $\cA$ with the following properties.
+The input of $\cA$ is an $L$-representation of an $n$-vertex $L$-interval graph $G$ and $\cA$ outputs in time $O(n\log n)$ an $L$-representation of an induced subgraph $G'$ of $G$ such that \begin{itemize} \item every unit interval contains at most $K_0$ left end points of the intervals corresponding to vertices of $G'$, and \item $G$ and $G'$ satisfy the same \FO sentences with quantifier rank at most $d$. \end{itemize} \end{thm}

-\begin{proof} We first focus on proving the existence of the number $K_0$ and the subgraph $G'$ and we postpone the algorithmic considerations to the end of the proof.
+\proof We are going to use Ehrenfeucht-Fra{\"\i}ss\'e games to (possibly) identify an interval representing a vertex of~$G$ that can be deleted without changing the set of \FO sentences of quantifier rank at most $d$ satisfied by the input graph.
+Hence, we first focus on proving the existence of the number $K_0$ and the subgraph $G'$ and we postpone the algorithmic considerations to the end of the proof.

-As the first step, we show that we can assume that all the left end points are distinct.
-Choose $\delta$ to be the minimum distance between distinct end points of intervals in the representation.
-Suppose that the intervals are sorted by their left end points (resolving ties arbitrarily).
-Shifting the $i$-th interval by $i\delta/2n$, for $i=1,\ldots,n$, to the right does not change the graph represented by the intervals and all the end points become distinct.
+We start with perturbing the intervals to guarantee that all the left end points of the intervals representing the vertices of $G$ are distinct.
+Choose $\delta$ to be the minimum distance between distinct end points of the intervals in the representation.
+Sort the intervals by their left end points (resolving ties arbitrarily) and shift the $i$-th interval by $i\delta/2n$, for $i=1,\ldots,n$, to the right.
+This does not change the graph represented by the intervals and all the end points become distinct.
+Note that this pertubration can be simulated by storing each end point in the form $(x,i)$ where $x$ is its original coordinate; the pair $(x,i)$ represents the point $x+i\delta/2n$ and the lexicographic ordering of the pairs is to the ordering of the modified end-points.
+In this way, we can perform the perturbation in a way consistent with our computational model, i.e., without actually modifying the positions of the end points.